EDCD/EDMarketConnector/Contributing.md

 ---

-Coding Conventions
+## Coding Conventions

-===
+### In general, please follow [PEP8](https://www.python.org/dev/peps/pep-0008/)

-* Adhere to the spelling conventions of the libraries and modules used in the project.
+### Adhere to the spelling conventions of the libraries and modules used in the project

 Yes, this means using 'color' rather than 'colour', and in general will mean US, not British, spellings.

-* **ALWAYS** place a single-statement control flow body, for control statements such as `if`, `else`, `for`, `foreach`, on a separate line, with consistent indentation.
+## **ALWAYS** place a single-statement control flow body

+e.g." control statements such as `if`, `else`, `for`, `foreach`,  on a separate line, with consistent indentation.

 Yes: